Arrive Moscow, Russia

 Petrodvorets | Legacy of Peter the Great

 Travel to Petrodvorets, the opulent, sprawling summer palace of Peter the Great, taking note of its picturesque sculptures and fountains.
-Return to St. Petersburg by hydrofoil (weather permitting), where you visit the Erarta Museum, the largest private museum of contemporary art in Russia.
-Stroll through its galleries, which contain over 2,300 works by more than 250 artists.
+Return to St. Petersburg by hydrofoil (weather permitting).
 Then, choose to spend the remainder of the day exploring either the Church of the Savior on Spilled Blood and the Kuznechny market, one of the city's most atmospheric, or perusing the Impressionist Collection housed in the General Staff Building of the world-renowned Hermitage Museum.

 Depart St. Petersburg